liyanchang/yubikey-setup/README.md

 will be confused by the random letters that will appear when they accidentally touch the YubiKey.

-_Exception:_ If you use LastPass - LastPass does use OTP for their two factor and not U2F or TOTP (Google Authenticator) so you will want to skip this step if you are a LastPass user.
+_Exception:_ LastPass supports OTP and TOTP as a two factor method and does not support U2F.
+If you plan on using OTP with LastPass, you will want to skip this step.
+If you choose TOTP (README.md#set-up-your-yubikey-at-totp---a-google-authenticator-replacement) and don't set up OTP, I'd suggest you disable OTP.

 ```bash
 > ykman mode